simonambridge/RTFAP2/README.md

 ##Run DSE in Search Analytics mode

+If you havent yet started DSE on this node you can skip to the section "Clone the RTFAP2 repository"

-If you have already started the Cassandra service on this node, follow the instructions below to remove the default (Cassandra-only) database:
+If you **have** already started the DSE service on this node, follow the instructions below to remove the default (Cassandra-only) database:

 1. Stop the service.
 <pre>